 What to Expect:

-You can call or email to arrange an introductory session.
-In this session you will have an opportunity to talk about what brought you to therapy, clarify goals for work, and get an idea about my way of working.
+You can call or email to arrange a series of 3 introductory sessions.
+In these sessions you will have an opportunity to talk about what brought you to therapy, clarify goals for work, and get an idea about my way of working.
 If we decide to work together, we will agree to meet for either a short term 6-8 sessions, or for an open ended work.
 Therapy sessions last 50 minutes for individuals and 60 minutes for couples , and I would allocate a regular weekly time for our sessions.

 Training, qualifications & experience